yondonfu/comfystream/.devcontainer/README.md

 python /ComfyUI/custom_nodes/ComfyUI-Depth-Anything-Tensorrt/export_trt.py
 ```

+> [!NOTE]
-**Note**: You may use either conda environment for this step
+> You may use either conda environment for this step.

 ### Starting ComfyUI

 When building engines, you should start ComfyUI normally.

 ```sh
 python main.py --listen
 ```

 When running TensorRT engine enabled workflows, you should use the extra flag as shown below:

 ```sh
 python main.py --listen --disable-cuda-malloc
 ```